Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/AIE_Simulation/README.md

 3. Run the aiesimulation by selecting **AIE SIMULATOR/HARDWARE** → **Run**, and observe the hang.
 4. Wait for a few seconds to confirm the hang.
 Click the background operations icon located in the bottom right corner that shows the in progress view, then terminate the simulation process.
 ![simulation hang](./Images/simulation_hang.PNG)
-1. The AI Engine simulator provides an option to exit the simulation if all active cores are stalled aftfor a specific time period (in ns).
+1. The AI Engine simulator provides an option to exit the simulation if all active cores are stalled after a specific time period (in ns).
 2. For example, add `--hang-detect-time=60` in the **Run configurations** -> **Additional Arguments**, and rerun the aiesimulation.
 The simulation exits with the following information in the console.

    ```